Lowgular/extension-documentation/docs/coding-standards/entities-relations.md

 {
   "entityRelations": {
     "component": {
-      "model": "PROPERTY",
+      "model": ["PROPERTY"],
-      "service": "CONSTRUCTOR"
+      "service": ["CONSTRUCTOR"]
     },
     "service": {
-      "httpClient": "CONSTRUCTOR",
+      "httpClient": ["CONSTRUCTOR"],
-      "model": "PARAMETER_AND_RETURN"
+      "model": ["PARAMETER", "RETURN"]
     }
   }
 }

 ```

-The way it works is that each entity can be connected to another entity in a single way.
+The way it works is that each entity can be connected to another entity in a multiple ways.

 This is designed like this so you can avoid typos / mistakes and common architectural flaws like **circular dependencies**, **spaghetti code**, etc.